dm20/Bash/README.md

 I'm on a MacBook Pro using Terminal

 ### One of the single most useful and powerful tools ever is Homebrew.
-It allows you to install all sorts of packages from the command line and is extremely easy to use, like this:
+Homebrew allows you to download all sorts of packages needed for software development.

+It's easy to use, like this:

     brew intsall php